• About

 It may also be used as a base component for skincare formulas that need therapeutic and regenerative contents.

-• Hemp Seed Oil at Mountain Rose
+Hemp Seed Oil from Mountain Rose

 Jojoba Oil (Simmondsia chinensis)

-It produces an excellent scalp cleanser and is just as good for your skin since it has absorption qualities comparable to our skins own sebum.
+It produces an excellent scalp cleanser and is just as good for your skin since it has absorption qualities comparable to our skin’s own sebum.

-• Jojoba Oil at Mountain Rose
+Jojoba Oil from Mountain Rose

 Kukui Nut Oil (Aleurites moluccans)

 Kukui nut trees have been used by natives of Hawaii for centuries.
-These people identified the oil’s higher penetrability in addition to its soothing qualities, and nowadays they use it to heal sun burn and chapped skin.
+These people identified the oil’s higher penetrability in addition to its soothing qualities, and nowadays they use it to heal sunburn and chapped skin.

 A fantastic ingredient for makeup recipes.
-Kukui nut oil has a particularly high level of essential fatty acids making it readily absorbed in to your skin.
+Kukui nut oil has a particularly high level of essential fatty acids making it readily absorbed into your skin.
 Specifically great for dry skin, psoriasis, acne as well as eczema.

-• Kukui Nut Oil at Mountain Rose
+Kukui Nut Oil from Mountain Rose

 Kiwi Seed Oil

-This precious rare oil is derived from Kiwi fruit seeds, it’s packed full with Omega 3 oils and essential fatty acids and also contains high levels of the anti-oxidant Vitamin E. So what does all this mean for our skin?
+This precious rare oil is derived from Kiwi fruit seeds, it’s packed full with Omega 3 oils and essential fatty acids and also contains high levels of the antioxidant Vitamin E. So what does all this mean for our skin?

 Firstly kiwi seed oil makes an excellent moisturizer and is especially good for skin cell regeneration.
-This vitamin rich oil is easily absorbed into the skin and should be one of the first to be considered for treating eczema, psoriasis or dry brittle hair.
+This vitamin-rich oil is easily absorbed into the skin and should be one of the first to be considered for treating eczema, psoriasis, or dry brittle hair.

-• Best Kiwi Seed Oil at Amazon
+Kiwi Seed Oil from Amazon

 M to R Carrier Oils